Venture Kick

 Grant in 2022

-Simulatory is a developer of a virtual simulator aimed at training surgeons in ultra-minimally invasive endoscopic techniques for spinal surgery.
-The simulator offers an intuitive workspace and a simulation guide that leverages machine learning and artificial intelligence, allowing surgeons to practice in a safe, data-driven environment.
-This innovative approach enhances surgical training by providing realistic scenarios that prepare surgeons for complex procedures, ultimately improving patient outcomes in spinal surgery.
+Simulatory is a company that specializes in developing virtual simulators aimed at training surgeons in ultra-minimally invasive endoscopic techniques for spinal surgery.
+The simulator provides an intuitive workspace that incorporates machine learning and artificial intelligence, allowing for a comprehensive simulation guide.
+This innovative approach enables surgeons to practice in a safe, data-driven environment, enhancing their skills and proficiency in complex surgical procedures.
+By leveraging advanced technology, Simulatory aims to improve surgical training outcomes and ultimately contribute to better patient care in spinal surgery.

 Rhovica Neuroimaging